nilern/kauno/design.md

 at call time.
 There are no varargs or keyword parameters; instead, arrays or maps must be passed explicitly.

+`typeArgs` only exist to make functions usable as methods of multimethods with type parameters; clearly it is not really useful to specify that a function takes type arguments that must be equal to given types and are not even bound to any variable in the value parameters or body.

 `forall` makes the function a memoized template from `universals` to monomorphic functions.
 The arguments for `universal` need not and in fact cannot be passed explicitly, but are determined via template instantiation.

-`typeArgs` only exist to make functions usable as methods of multimethods with type parameters; clearly it is not really useful to specify that a function takes type arguments that must be equal to given types and are not even bound to any variable in the value parameters or body.
+### DoCallFunction

+After the callee and arguments have been evaluated and the arguments checked:

+1. Extend the closure environment with the parameters bound to the arguments.
+2. Evaluate the function body in that environment.

 ### CallFunction